-Execution of projects funded under Call 2a
+Execution of the development and maintenance portions of projects funded under Call 2a and 2b

-CANARIE will continue execution for all approved Call 2a platform contribution projects.
+CANARIE will continue execution for all approved Call 2a and Call 2b platform contribution projects.
 Funding for each project remains dependent on the addition of at least one new research team.